MicrosoftDocs/PlayReady/Docs/Overview/policies-best-practices.md

 ## Setting a BeginDate value that works for the Client

 When adding a BeginDate to a license, it is good practice to set it a little bit in the past, for PlayReady Clients version 1 or 2.
-The reason is that there might be a minor clock difference between the Server generating this licnese and the Client receiving it, and the intend of the Server is that the Client can use the license as soon as it receives it.
+The reason is that there might be a minor clock difference between the Server generating this license and the client receiving it, and the intend of the Server is that the client can use the license as soon as it receives it.

-For PlayReady Clients 3 and higher, Client sends its clock value to the License Server along the license request, and the Server can set BeginDate and other time restrictions with respect to that value, under the condition that it is close to the time value known to the License Server.
+For PlayReady Clients 3 and higher, client sends its clock value to the License Server along the license request, and the Server can set BeginDate and other time restrictions with respect to that value, under the condition that it is close to the time value known to the License Server.

 <br/>
 A typical example with a PlayReady Client version 2 would be: